mobify/workshop--adaptivejs-site-1x/README.md

 ##Task

-### Add SCSS files for the Template and Components
+### Add SCSS Files for the Template and Components

-1. Create a new file under assets/styles/templates called `_category.scss` following the [file naming convention](https://github.com/mobify/mobify-code-style/tree/master/css/sass-best-practices#filename-naming-convention).
+1. In an editor app, create a new file in the `assets/styles/templates` directory.
+As a best practice, name the file `_category.scss` in a way that follows the [Mobify file name convention](https://github.com/mobify/mobify-code-style/tree/master/css/sass-best-practices#filename-naming-convention).
-2. Add the following styles for the `t-category__title` element
+2. Add the following styles for the `t-category__title` element:

     ```scss
     // Category